-Period ending June 30: Principal Payments (in thousands)
+Period ending September 30: P ayments thousands)

-2023 (remaining 6 months) \$
+2023 (remaining three months) \$

 2024 2,500

 2025 5,000

 2026 2,500

 Total \$ 10,000

-The term loan is secured by all of the Company's assets, excluding intellectual property and certain other assets.
+The term loan under the 2022 Loan and Security Agreement is secured by all of the Company's assets, excluding intellectual property and certain other assets.
 The loan contains customary affirmative and restrictive covenants, including the Company's ability to enter into fundamental transactions, incur additional indebtedness, grant liens, pay any dividend or make any distributions to its holders, make investments, merge or consolidate with any other person or engage in transactions with the Company's affiliates, but does not include any financial covenants.
+On October 6, 2023, the 2022 Loan and Security Agreement was repaid in full and terminated.
+Refer to Note 16, Subsequent Events.